 Each of these options has benefits and downsides, so if you’re an inexperienced investor or want to make an informed decision about how to invest your money, be sure to connect with a financial advisor who can help you find which options work best for your financial footprint.
 Your HSA investment strategy will likely resemble that of your 401(k), wherein you make riskier investments with higher rewards the further away you are from retiring, then reallocate your funds to less volatile investment options as you approach retirement.

-Weigh the Pictures and Cons of Investing HSA Fund
+Weigh the Pros and Cons of Investing HSA Fund

 Depending on your physical health and financial status, investing HSA funds may or may not be the right option for you.
 Here are some things you should consider if you’re thinking about investing your HSA funds.